 March 2010, v 24 no 1

-Our collections and curatorial activities are made possible in part by generous support from the Gladys Krieble Delmas Foundation, the Preservation League of New York State, CNY Arts, the New York State Council on the Arts, individual donors and our members.
+Our collections and curatorial activities are made possible in part by generous support from the Gladys Krieble Delmas Foundation, the Preservation League of New York State, CNY Arts, Greater Hudson Heritage Network, individual donors and our members.
 Thank you!